OurVoiceUSA/HelloVoter/docs/Canvassing-Guidelines.md

 ### No Soliciting

-The Our Voice mobile app is designed to gather information about people's positions on specific policy issues.
-We expressly prohibit activities related to the solicitation of products, or for donations, or other collection of money, while canvassing with the Our Voice app.
+The HelloVoter mobile app is designed to gather information about people's positions on specific policy issues.
+We expressly prohibit activities related to the solicitation of products, or for donations, or other collection of money, while canvassing with the HelloVoter app.
 Many municipalities also have specific laws regarding solicitation.
 Basically, the moment you ask for money, you’re a peddler and not a canvasser.

 ### No Trespassing